sir-axolotl-alot/devvit-bolt-template/Readme.md

 The template is prepared to help you build a Web View directly in Bolt's webcontainer.
-Because Bolt and Devvit can't communicate, Bolt will try to mock all responses that it expects from Devvit You can see and edit the Mocked Responses in `web-view-app/src/lib/DevvitMockedResponses.ts`
+Because Bolt and Devvit can't communicate, Bolt will try to mock all responses that it expects from Devvit.

+You can see and edit the Mocked Responses in `web-view-app/src/lib/DevvitMockedResponses.ts`